nathanhumphrey/nathanhumphrey.github.io/posts/2020-03-24-full-stack-javascript-app-pt-3.md

 ## Introduction

-Okay, on to Part 3 of the Full Stack Application series.
-In Part 3, we'll look at various ways of styling the components that were created in [part 2](/posts/2020-02-12-full-stack-javascript-app-pt-2/).
+Okay, on to part 3 of the Full Stack Application series.
+In part 3, we'll look at various ways of styling the components that were created in [part 2](/posts/2020-02-12-full-stack-javascript-app-pt-2/).
 This post will be a little shorter than the previous two, but will provide some insight into the component styling options that are available.

 <p class="info">
 NOTE: emphasis here is placed on the <i>how</i> and not the <i>why</i>; what this means is that I will focus on how styling components can be accomplished but not so much on why the components should be styled in any particular way (e.g. responsive, UX, branding, etc.).